 But there are still cases where surgery really is the best (or only) way to restore healthy, pain-free function to your feet.
 If foot pain or mobility issues continue to adversely affect your quality of life on a day-to-day basis, and you’ve exhausted all nonsurgical options that could realistically provide the relief you deserve, it’s time to start considering surgical alternatives.

-Foot Surgeries Performed at Austin Foot & Ankle Specialists
+Foot Surgeries Performed at Austin Foot and Ankle Specialists

 Below is an incomplete list of some of the most common surgical procedures we perform at our office, including many of our surgical specialties.

 There are many different surgical options that can be performed to realign the big toe and remove the large bump that forms along the inside of the foot at the base of the toe.
 Often, bones are cut and realigned, but in other cases fusing or even removing joint surfaces may be better for your situation.

 Sometimes, chronic pain that feels “zinging,” prickling, or shocking may be the result of a nerve that has been damaged or compressed for one reason or another (injuries, scar tissue, inflammation, etc.).
 Dr. Craig Thomajan is one of just a handful of surgeons nationwide trained in advanced nerve decompression surgical techniques, and is a fellow of the Association of Extremity Nerve Surgeons.

 Arthroscopic surgery is a technique that uses very small incisions, specialized tools, and a camera on the end of a scope to view the surgical area during the procedure.
 Arthroscopic procedures offer many benefits over traditional open surgeries, including less post-surgical scarring and pain, lower risk of complications, and faster recovery.